Last Updated: May 2026 · 3 months of testing · 3,000+ verified user reviews

 “ActiveCampaign is powerful but overwhelming at first.
 Took me about a week to feel comfortable with all the features.” — Marketing manager, Capterra review

-Think of it like learning to drive: GetResponse is an automatic transmission (easy, gets you where you need to go).
+Think of it like driving: GetResponse is an automatic transmission (easy, gets you where you need to go).
 ActiveCampaign is a manual transmission (harder to learn, but more control once you’ve got it).

 AI-Powered Features in 2026